 The best way to avoid this is by purchasing a matching set of furniture.
 When you incorporate a matching set, it’s much easier to choose a suite that creates a cohesive picture for your vacation home.
 You can shop locally or buy quality furniture for your vacation home online on 1stopbedrooms.
 Pick a set that meshes well with the color scheme you’ve already got going but still reflects your area well.
 Nautical blues and cream or pearly whites work well in beach houses.

 Also make sure the material of your furniture is a good match for the environment, particularly for vacation homes right next to the ocean.
 Opting for a material that can be vacuumed easily will add years to the life of your furniture because you’ll be able to get that abrasive sand out of cushions.
 It’s also a good idea to invest in a sturdy rug that can be beaten out or washed between visitors.
-Rugs are a better choice than carpets in any room because they clean up better, can be replaced far more easily, and can be updated as trends change.
+Rugs are a better choice than carpets in any room because they clean up better, can be replaced far more easily, and can be updated as trends change, click here for more information.
 This leads us to our next point:

 When your guests visit your vacation home, you want to make sure they feel like they’re stepping into a retreat, not back in time!